tuna-arch/tuna/v4/docs/kalkulu.markdown

     jmp ADDR1
         mov FLAGS, 0b00000010 # Set zero flag. jz ADDR1              # Jump if zero flag is set.

+    sub ADDR1, ADDR2
+        nand ADDR2, ADDR2   # NOT <value of ADDR2>
+        add OUT, 1          # 2's compliment (negate, add 1 to subtract)
+        addp ADDR1, OUT     # ADD <value of ADDR1>

     eq ADDR1, ADDR2 # Compare two addresses.
-    jne ADDR3       # Then jump to the third if they're not equal.
+    je ADDR3       # Then jump to the third if they're not equal.
         # Subtract ADDR2 from ADDR1
             nand ADDR2, ADDR2 # NOT <value of ADDR2>
             add OUT, 1        # 2's compliment (negate, add 1 to subtract)
             addp ADDR1, OUT   # ADD <value of ADDR1>
         # At this point, the zero flag is set to 0 if they're equal.
-        jz ADDR3 # Jump if not equal.
+        jz ADDR3 # Jump if equal.

-    sub ADDR1, ADDR2
-        nand ADDR2, ADDR2   # NOT <value of ADDR2>
-        add OUT, 1          # 2's compliment (negate, add 1 to subtract)
-        addp ADDR1, OUT     # ADD <value of ADDR1>